 Using a pain diary

-Keeping a pain diary and tracking how your pain affects your daily activities can be a useful way to help you understand what makes your pain worse and what helps to relieve your pain and pick up any patterns or trends in your pain experiences.
+Keeping a pain diary and tracking how your pain affects your daily activities can be a useful way to help you understand what makes your pain worse (called triggers), what helps to relieve your pain and pick up any patterns or trends in your pain experiences.
 It can also help you describe to your healthcare team how your pain has been affecting you over time.

 While keeping a record of your pain is important, it is not necessary to document every moment that you experience pain.
 This could cause you to become too focused on your pain.
 Instead, it is recommended that you make an entry in your pain diary at certain times throughout the day, such as in the morning, at midday and before bed.
 This helps to maintain a regular record of events which will provide valuable information about your pain and its management.

 |Information to record in your pain diary||Description|